elopio/docs/source/includes/_reporting.md

 Reporting
 =========
 <aside class="notice">The Reporting section is still under construction and may be missing some information.
 Don't worry!
 We plan to update the entire documentation prior to Augur launching.
-Thank you for your patience as we make these updates. **The Legacy Reporting and Legacy Reporting Outcomes sections below are deprecated and can be ignored.** </aside>
+Thank you for your patience as we make these updates.</aside>

 <a href="images/Reporting Diagram.png"><img src="images/Reporting Diagram.png"></a>